Se Quiere, Se Mata: Background and composition

 In 1990, a thirteen-year-old Shakira signed a recording contract with Sony Music and released her debut studio album Magia in 1991, which largely consisted of tracks she had written since she was eight years old.
-Commercially, the project struggled, selling an underwhelming 1,200 copies in her native Colombia.
-Her follow-up record Peligro was released in 1993, and suffered a similar failure.
+Commercially, the project struggled, as did her follow-up record Peligro (1993).
 Consequently, Shakira took a two-year hiatus, allowing her to complete her high school education.

-Looking to revive her struggling career, Shakira released her first major-label studio album Pies Descalzos in 1996 by Sony Music and Columbia Records.
-Assuming a prominent position in its production, she co-wrote and co-produced each of the eleven tracks included on the record.
+Looking to revive her struggling career, Shakira released her third studio album Pies Descalzos in 1996 by Sony Music Colombia in her home country and by Columbia Records internationally.
+Assuming a prominent position in its production, she co-wrote each of the eleven tracks included on the record.

 Music video

 The music video was directed by Juan Carlos Martín, and reached number one on the Telehit Top 25.
 Current leader of the Mexican band Zoé León Larregui appears in this video, as Braulio.
 The video shows Shakira telling the story of Braulio and Dana; as the song goes on, there are shots of her in a short room, with a black dress, and others where she wears a red dress, in a green room covered with papers, most probably referencing the social rules.
 In the video, it shows in a censored way, how Braulio and Dana succumb to their sexual desires, and also a short scene of "The Doctor" who Dana goes to abort her unborn baby while Braulio is shown waiting alone in a small restroom, trying to cope with his feelings.